ethantm/ethantm.github.io/_posts/2018-08-27-google maps and react native.md

 ---
 layout: single
 classes: wide
-title: How to add awesome maps to a react native app 🗺️
+title: How to create distinct and engaging react native maps 🗺️
 date: 2018-8-27
 toc: true
 toc_label: "Contents"
 toc_sticky: false
 excerpt: "🔥 Learn how to change the **style** of a map and create **search boxes**"
+header:
+  overlay_color: "#000000"
 ---

 This post will teach you how to change the **style (colors and other visual elements)** of a react native map.
-You will also learn how to use **callouts** to add **search boxes** and other components to a map.
+You will also learn how to use **callouts** to add a **search box** to a map.

 ### Get a map